 Mixpanel provides the best method for retention analysis which helps measure the behavior of new users.
 Whether or not they come back to use the app and how frequently they use it.

-Flurry Analytics will reveal users’ interest and impression.
+Flurry Analytics will reveal users’ interests and impressions.
 The tool will automatically define their demographics as well as identify every user personally.
-You can track the data using additional filters and sort the information out by users’ age, location, country, type of platform and more.
+You can track the data using additional filters and sort the information out by users’ age, location, country, type of platform, and more.
 All necessary information will be displayed on your dashboard upon request.

 The best part of Flurry is, it takes less time to get integrated with the app and you only need to enter the App Key in your main code.
-It can be best used as a marketing tool because it gives you a deep understanding of user experience in real-time plus, you also get insights of how the advertising campaigns are gaining grounds.
+It can be best used as a marketing tool because it gives you a deep understanding of user experience in real-time plus, you also get insights into how the advertising campaigns are gaining ground.

 - Real-Time Metrics, providing you with real-time data on how your app may be impacted by user updates, user acquisitions, or enhancements.

 - Focused Dashboards, in full-screen mode, that let you view all the metrics from a given metric area on a single page.

 - Revenue Analytics within Flurry allows you to track your In-App Purchase (IAP) Revenue from transactions that occur within your iOS app or Android app in order to determine if your app is producing revenue from In-app purchases at the levels you expect.

 - Crash Analytics 2.0 in Flurry gives you, in real-time, information about crashes, exceptions, and errors in your app.
 This allows you to determine the root cause of any issue quickly, keep your app running well, and the users of your app happy.

 - The Analytics Reporting API enables you to export your data, based on standard formats such as CSV and JSON, allowing you to integrate it into web dashboards, data warehouses, and any other system you might use for managing your business.